GrahamChalfant/Graham_Portfolio/README.md

 This project challenged my team and I to answer the following questions based on the SkillCraft_Dataset.csv:

-Question 1: What affects the expert level?
+1: What affects the expert level?
 How can the players improve their level?
-Question 2: Are there any identifiable sets or “groups” of players within the data?
+2: Are there any identifiable sets or “groups” of players within the data?
 If so, what are their distinguishing features?
-Question 3: Investigate the association of the different variables.
+3: Investigate the association of the different variables.
 How many hidden factors are related to these characteristics?
 Can you interpret these factors?

 The SkillSet_Dataset file contains video game telemtric data from a cognitive study of a Complex SKill Leaning project.
 I was in charge of answering the first question.
 I accomplished this by the analysis featured below.